 Running days are most weekends and some mid-week days.
 The timetable varies seasonally, so it is advisable to check the GWSR website prior to your visit.

 An All Day Rover Ticket covers a round trip on the full length of the line.
-Adults are £16 and children 5-15 years are £7.
+Adults are £25 and children 5-15 years are £10.
+Additionally, dogs are £3 (free if assistance dogs) and there are family packages available.
 Children under 5 years of age travel for free.
 Other single and return options between the stations are available, as well.
 Please note that prices for special events will vary.